 - person engaged in the disability service system.

 The Minister has the discretion to appoint additional members, including ex-officio members that may comprise in part representation from disability peak bodies in the ACT.

 The Reference Group will provide opportunity to emerging leaders with disability who would benefit from observing community representation and provision of advice to government.
 Emerging leaders with disability will not be endorsed through a Cabinet process and they will not be considered members.
 Their contribution will be short term in nature and any supporting papers provided will be subject to confidentiality and at the decision of Chair.

 The Reference Group will include the following ex-officio members:

 - Representative of ACT Health Directorate

 - Appointment terms will be for two years with the possibility of extension for up to an additional two years at the Minister’s request.

 - Appointments of incoming members will be staggered, to ensure corporate knowledge is not lost.

-- If members do not attend three consecutive meetings or miss 50% of meetings in a year, without the leave of the chair, their place may be opened to a new member.
+- If members do not attend three consecutive meetings or do not attend 50 percent of meetings in a year, without the leave of the Chair, their place may be opened to a new member.